Wampler Pedals: History

 Wampler Pedals originated from the hobbyist work of founder Brian Wampler.
 Wampler began playing guitar around age 7, and eventually became a self-proclaimed "gear nut".
 In 2001, Paul Weller, a friend of Wampler, modified a pedal for him, leading Wampler to learn more about how pedals worked and were designed.
 Wampler began to teach himself how pedals worked and were designed in his late 20s, using online resources like the DIYstompboxes.com community, mirroring the path of other boutique builders like Jamie Stillman of EarthQuaker Devices.

 The Wampler Pedals name was formally adopted after Brian Wampler developed a personal brand and persona in the DIY guitar community.
 Wampler contributed to the DIY community via email exchanges that at times took up hours of each evening.
 In a move designed to professionalize his work, Wampler eventually self-published a series of books on guitar pedal design that he represents as helping launch the career of several popular boutique guitar pedal builders.
 In this early phase of the company's development, Brian Wampler operated under the name Indyguitarist.
-In 2007, the company began to operate under the Wampler Pedals name.
+In 2007, the company began to operate under the Wampler Pedals name, which became official in 2009.

 The company and its founder have participated in the DIY community by writing articles for Premier Guitar and hosting a podcast on guitar gear, Chasing Tone.
 The company also regularly posts blogs on gear-related topics as part of a larger content-strategy.